Craxy/Parkitect-DebugMods/docs/wiki/Debugging.md

 If you now start Parkitect via `Parkitect_debug.exe` the bottom right corner should read "Development Build".
 ![Parkitect Development Build](./img/ParkitectDevelopmentBuild.png)
 Additional there might appear a "Development Console" with some errors in the lower left.
-In the case of the image above Parkitect failed to initialize its Steam features, Since we launched Parkitect without using Steam that's ok -- just ignore the message.
+In the case of the image above Parkitect failed to initialize its Steam features.
+Since we launched Parkitect without using Steam that's ok -- just ignore the message.

 ### Make Parkitect listen to debug sessions
 Next create a file called `PlayerConnectionConfigFile` (no extension!) in the folder `/Parkitect/Parkitect_debug_Data` with the content `listen 12345 1 0` or download  [this PlayerConnectionConfigFile file](./data/PlayerConnectionConfigFile).
 On future launches of Parkitect via `Parkitect_debug.exe` the Parkitects mono debugger starts listen to debug sessions.